 Monhegan Island, Maine

 Visited by John Smith in 1614, Monhegan Island was at that time prime native Indian fishing grounds.
 Not much has changed today as the year around residents, that number around 65 total, still predominantly make their living from the sea, both fishing and lobstering.
 There are no paved roads on the island and very few cars.
-The main harbor, which is a natural harbor offering good protection, is where local life centers, the fishing and lobster boats are moored, and where any incoming ferry boat arrives.
+The main harbor, which is a natural harbor offering good protection, is where local life centers, the fishing and lobster boats are moored, and where any incoming ferry boat or charter yacht arrives.
 Many of the homes of the residents are located around the main harbor, and for visitors there are cottages to rent.

 Sitting up on a bluff overlooking the harbor is the Island Inn, originally built in 1816, and extended in 1910 to the building seen today.
 A classic summer hotel from the turn of the 20th century once found on various New England Islands, the Island Inn today has large verandas from which to enjoy the scenery, and especially the sunsets over the harbor.
 With guest rooms all with private baths, a stay at the Island Inn is a feel of yesteryear, with more updated bath facilities.
 Only open in the summer, as there is no heat on the upper floors, all the rooms are furnished in antiques.
 The rooms do not have telephones, TV, or air conditioning and there are no elevators to the upper floors.
 The electricity that is available is produced on the island and therefore electricity conservation is requested.
 Island Inn dining focuses on fresh Maine summer fare and seafood.
 Besides the Island Inn, there are also several small cafes, a library, a one room school house, museum, little general store, and several small shops, mainly selling locally made crafts and jewelry.